Mayuri-Chan/pyrofork/docs/source/topics/debugging.rst

         }
     }

-As you've probably guessed already, Pyrogram objects can be nested.
+As you've probably guessed already, PyroFork objects can be nested.
 That's how compound data are built, and nesting keeps going until we are left with base data types only, such as ``str``, ``int``, ``bool``, etc.

 Accessing Attributes
 --------------------

-Even though you see a JSON output, it doesn't mean we are dealing with dictionaries; in fact, all Pyrogram types are fully-fledged Python objects and the correct way to access any attribute of them is by using the dot notation ``.``:
+Even though you see a JSON output, it doesn't mean we are dealing with dictionaries; in fact, all PyroFork types are fully-fledged Python objects and the correct way to access any attribute of them is by using the dot notation ``.``:

 .. code-block:: python